-Special Note for Applicants with Slow Internet Connections.
-Applicants using slow internet connections, such as dial-up connections, may experience significantly longer transmission times when submitting the application on Grants.gov, especially if there are large attachments contained in the upload.
+Special Note for Applicants with Slow Internet Connections: Applicants using slow internet, such as dialup connections, may experience significantly longer transmission times when submitting their application to Grants.gov, especially if there are large attachments contained in the upload.
 Again, Grants.gov will provide either an error message or a successfully received transmission notification via email to the applicant AOR.